ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 congestion control algorithm published is also required to include a statement in the abstract describing environments where the protocol is not recommended for deployment.
-There may be environments where the protocol is deemed *safe* for use, but still is not *recommended* for use because it does not perform well for the user.
+There can be environments where the protocol is deemed *safe* for use, but it is still is not *recommended* for use because it does not perform well for the user.

 As examples of such statements, {{?RFC3649}} specifying HighSpeed TCP